KonstaHallinen/coinbase-pro-api/README.md

+# Coinbase API PHP class
-A PHP class for communicating with the [Coinbase Pro API](https://docs.pro.coinbase.com/).
+A single class PHP client made for communicating with the [Coinbase Pro API](https://docs.cloud.coinbase.com/exchange/reference/).

 ## Disclaimer
+**This is an unofficial project and made without any cooperation with the Coinbase staff.**

-**Please note that the script doesn't yet have a function for every Coinbase API method**.
+Please note that the script doesn't yet have a function for every Coinbase API method.
 This is a work in progress and will be updated as my own project develops.
 ## Usage
 Refer to the official API documentation for more detailed information about the possible query parameters and returned values.
 Each function is named after the documentation URL, so for example [Get product trades](https://docs.cloud.coinbase.com/exchange/reference/exchangerestapi_getproducttrades) would use a function called get_product_trades and so on.

 Here is a crude example:

     // Include the file